TallonRain/TallonRain/README.md

 I primarily write Python, C#, Rust, TypeScript, and C++.

-Currently I'm interested in the Unity Engine and various applications of artificial intelligence.
+Currently I'm working on some game prototype projects and learning about various applications of artificial intelligence.

 ## Online Presence